Array

 Practicalities

-Flights with IndiGo: Delhi to Varanasi and Varanasi to Delhi, and with SpiceJet: Delhi–Khajuraho; travel by private air-conditioned coach, people carriers and one journey by train from Jhansi to Gwalior; accommodation as described below; breakfasts, 12 lunches and 10 dinners with wine or beer, water and coffee; all admissions; all tips; the services of the lecturer, tour manager and local guides.
+Flights with IndiGo: Delhi to Varanasi, Varanasi to Delhi and Delhi to Jodhpur; travel by private air-conditioned coach; accommodation as described below; breakfasts, 11 lunches and 10 dinners with wine or beer, water and coffee; all admissions; all tips; the services of the lecturer, tour manager and local guides.

-There are three 3-hour long coach journeys where facilities are limited.
+There are three days with long coach journeys of at least 150 miles where facilities are limited.
 There are some fairly steep ascents to forts and palaces.
-Steps to temples and palaces can be steep and slippery.
-Unruly traffic and the busy streets of Delhi also require vigilance.
-Average distance by coach per day: 45 miles.
+Steps to temples and palaces can also be steep and slippery.
+The unruly traffic and busy streets of Indian cities also require vigilance.
+Average distance by coach per day: 49 miles.

 Are you fit enough to join the tour?